nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case ends.

+**Use case: Record participation of a student**

+**MSS**

+1. TA requests to record participation component for Student X
+2. StudMap adds participation component for Student X

+   Use case ends.

+**Extensions**

+* 1a.
+The given participation component is invalid

+    * 1a1.
+StudMap shows an error message.

+      Use case ends.

+* 1b.
+The given index is invalid

+    * 1b1.
+StudMap shows an error message.

+      Use case ends.

+**Use case: Remove participation of a student**

+**MSS**

+1. TA requests to remove a participation component for Student X
+2. StudMap removes specified participation component for Student X

+   Use case ends.

+**Extensions**

+* 1a.
+The given participation component is invalid

+    * 1a1.
+StudMap shows an error message.

+      Use case ends.

+* 1b.
+The given index is invalid

+    * 1b1.
+StudMap shows an error message.

+      Use case ends.

+* 1c.
+The student at given index does not have records of the given participation component

+    * 1c1.
+StudMap shows an error message.

+      Use case ends.

 ## Non-Functional Requirements

 1. The software should work on any [**mainstream OS**](#mainstream-os) as long as it has **Java 11** or above installed.